Tsum Valley Trek

 Day 08: Trek to Chumling (2363m/7753ft)|3-4 Hrs |O/N at Tea House (A,B,L,D)

-As we are still in lower Tsum valley, we will be trekking for another couple of days to reach the upper Tsum Valley.
+As we are still in the lower Tsum Valley, we will be trekking for another couple of days to reach the upper Tsum Valley.
 Chasing the majestic panorama of Shringi Himal (7161m), we trek for 3-4 hours to reach Chumling (2363 m).
 On our way, we will trek along small water streams and cross a couple of wooden bridges.
-On arrival we will see the traditional houses and beautiful stone paved streets, for which Chumling is famed.
+On arrival, we will see the traditional houses and beautiful stone-paved streets, for which Chumling is famed.

 Day 09: Trek to Chhokang Paro (3010m/9875ft)|8-9 Hrs |O/N at Tea House (A,B,L,D)

-Today will be on of our most challenging day.
-On our 9-hours trek to Chhokang Paro, we will pass some small villages and relish the stunning view of Ganesh Himal range before reaching Chhokang Paro.
+Today will be one of our most challenging days.
+On our 9-hours trek to Chhokang Paro, we will pass some small villages and relish the stunning view of the Ganesh Himal range before reaching Chhokang Paro.
 Chhokang Paro is a large village where we will find stone houses built under the shadow of cliffs, with farms growing maize, potatoes, and barley.

 Day 10: Trek to Nile (3361m/11026ft)|4-5 Hrs|O/N at Tea House(A,B,L,D)

 Trekking along Shiar Khola, we will pass a few villages to reach Nile (3361 m).
 These villages have traditional houses with compounds built inside to house livestock.
 We’ll also trek through rough ridges pass various monasteries along the way